 The CORALL RNA-Seq kits are covered by issued and/or pending patents.
-CORALLTM, SIRVTM, and RiboCopTM are trademarks of Lexogen.
-Lexogen is a registered trademark (EU, CH, USA).
+CORALL $^{\mathbb{N}}$, SIRV $^{\mathbb{N}}$, and RiboCop $^{\mathbb{N}}$ are trademarks of Lexogen.
+The SIRVs are covered by issued and/or pending patents.
+Lexogen is a registered trademark (EU.
+CH.
+USA).

-Illumina® is a registered trademark of Illumina, Inc..
-RNasin® is a registered trademark of Promega Corporation.
-Bioanalyzer®, Fragment AnalyzerTM, and TapeStation® are trademarks of Agilent Technologies, Inc..
-SYBR® Green I is a registered trademark of Molecular Probes, Inc..
-LabChip® GX II is a registered trademark of Perkin Elmer.
-QubitTM, RNaseZapTM, RNAlater®, and ERCC are registered trademarks of Ambion, Inc..
-Thermomix® is a registered trademark of Eppendorf AG.
-NanoDropTM is a registered trademark of Thermo Fisher Scientific.
-All other brands and names contained in this user guide are the property of their respective owners.
+Illumina® is a registered trademark of Illumina, Inc.; RNasin® is a registered trademark of Promega Corporation.
+Bioanalyzer®, Fragment AnalyzerTM, and TapeStation® are trademarks of Agilent Technologies, Inc.; SYBR® Green I is a registered trademark of Molecular Probes, Inc.; LabChip® GX II is a registered trademark of Perkin Elmer.
+RNaseZapTM, RNAlater®, and ERCC are registered trademarks of Ambion, Inc.; ThermoMixer® is a registered trademark of Eppendorf AG.
+QubitTM and NanoDropTM are registered trademarks of Thermo Fisher Scientific.

+All other brands and names contained in this user quide are the property of their respective owners.